RESTROOM TRAILER MAINTENANCE

 (It is important to note, that if your restroom trailer was manufactured during the fall or winter months the factory has anti- freeze placed in the water lines.
 Which protects them from freezing.
 You can recognize the anti-freeze liquid by its pink color.
 This anti-freeze should be flushed from the system after trailer finishes heating.
 And before each time the trailer gets placed into service).
 Never assume your trailer has been winterized.
 Always confirm before storing your trailer in freezing weather.

-The winterization of the restroom trailer can be accomplished by “adding anti-freeze to the plumbing system” OR by “draining and blowing the water out of the system”.
+The winterization of the restroom trailer can be accomplished by “draining the water out of the system”, “blowing the water out of the system”, and then “adding anti-freeze to the plumbing system”.

-Removing the water heater and replacing the freshwater system with an RV trailer brand anti-freeze is the first common method to winterize a restroom trailer.
+Removing the water heater and replacing the freshwater system with an RV trailer brand anti-freeze is the common method to winterize a restroom trailer.
 (This is available at any large retailer or RV dealer).
-Level the restroom trailer to help system drainage.
-Confirm you have a proper electrical source to the trailer.
+In preparation to winterizing, and before you begin adding anti-freeze, level the restroom trailer to help system drainage.
+Also, confirm you have a proper electrical source to the trailer to operate the on-board pump.

-Begin this process by first draining as much water out of the on-board fresh tank and water lines as possible.
+Begin trailer winterization by first draining as much water out of the on-board fresh tank and water lines as possible.
 The freshwater tank will have a drain located on the bottom of the tank.
-Therefore, the water will drain into the waste holding tank below the floor.
-Or if allowed, drain to the ground outside.
+As provided with most restroom and shower trailers, a valved drain line connection on the fresh tank allows the tank water to drain into the waste holding tank below the floor.
+Or if a valve is provided on the trailer and if allowed by local code drain to the ground outside.

-1. If your restroom trailer has a water heater, first turn off electric to the water heater so you don’t burn up the heating element in the empty water heater.
+1. If your restroom trailer has a water heater, first turn off electric to the water heater so you don’t burn up the heating element when the water heater is drained.

 2. Turn the water pump switch on.